Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ### dataURL

-URL to access to the entity information on the website of the `databaseSource` (database from which the entry was extracted).
+URL to access to the entity information on the website of the database from which the entry was extracted (`databaseSource`).
 It must be a valid URL that backlinks to the entry in your own information system.

 | Status | Cardinality | Constraints |